 A Conservative Investor Wanting to Create Wealth in the Long Term?
 PPF is the Option to Tick!

-Conservative investors usually don’t go for long-term investments.
-But if you want to break that TREND, a Public Provident Fund (PPF) could be the one where you should lay your hands on!
+Conservative investors usually don’t go for long-term tax saving investments.
+But if you want to break that TREND, a Public Provident Fund (PPF) could be the tax saving option where you should lay your hands on!
 As of now, PPF comes at an interest rate of 8% per annum.
 The rate is, however, subject to change from the government of India as and when it deems necessary to do so.
 The maximum investment you can make in a year amounts to ₹1.5 lakh.
 Either you can do it in a lump sum or periodic installments.
 The lock-in period is 15 years, but you can make partial withdrawals from the 7th financial year onward.
 No tax on PPF interest is something that can tickle your head more.

 Seeking a Tax-saver Plan That Could Help Generate Regular Income Post Retirement?
 Think of NPS

 The National Pension Scheme (NPS) is one of the most sought-after tax saving options.
 It allows an additional tax deduction of up to ₹50,000 under Section 80CCD (1B), besides the usual ₹1.5 lakh under Section 80C.
 The tax saving scheme is available to the employees of organized and unorganized sectors across public and private entities.
 A portion of the monthly contribution to the provident fund account goes into NPS and remains under the watchdog of the Pension Fund Regulatory Development Authority (PFRDA).
 60% of the NPS corpus can be withdrawn at retirement and that too without paying tax.
 The remaining portion goes into an annuity plan offering you regular pension post-retirement.